Clashes erupt near Iran's capital as ongoing protests flare | Law-Order

 Government supporters on social media said the helicopter was sent to aid wounded policemen.

+The state-run IRNA news agency quoted the head of emergency services in Karaj, Ahmad Mahdavi, as saying two people were killed and others wounded during the unrest.
+He did not specify whether the two were protesters or security forces, or provide further details.

-The state-run IRNA news agency tweeted that police were attacked in the area and posted a video showing a police pickup truck that had crashed into a concrete barrier on a highway.
+IRNA circulated videos and photos on social media showing a police pickup truck that had crashed into a concrete barrier on a highway.

 Iranian authorities heavily restrict media coverage of the protests and have periodically shut down internet access across the country, making it difficult to confirm details of the unrest.